 The goal of this type of content is to attract people to your website.
 You will draw people using three tools: social media, search engines, and your station’s airwaves.
-Proactively share your content on social media, especially Facebook and Twitter.
+Proactively share your website content on social media, especially Facebook and Twitter.
 Optimize your content so that it shows up in the results of search engines like Google.
 And use live breaks and production elements to promote this content on the air.

-In the case of the Jacobs Media Strategies website, we have a very popular blog that our founder, Fred Jacobs, has been writing for over ten years.
+In the case of the Jacobs Media Strategies website, we have a popular blog that our founder, Fred Jacobs, has been writing for over fifteen years.
 Because we are a B-to-B company, Twitter is usually our top source of traffic from a social network.
 We also see people come to our site from Facebook, Google, LinkedIn, and industry-focused websites like All Access or Inside Radio.
 When Tom Taylor or James Cridland include links to our content in their email newsletters, that can also drive traffic to our site.
 Finally, we use our own email newsletter to share our content.
 (Your station can use this channel to attract traffic too, but only after people have given you their email address.)